 The council provides a pest control treatment service.

-West Lindsey District Council now offers pest control through Elite Pest Management LTD (EPM), providing residents with competitively priced service.
-A full list of the service provided is detailed below, along with an indication of prices, but it must be noted that not all pests can be treated with a single visit from an EPM technician.
+West Lindsey District Council now offers pest control services through Elite Pest Management Ltd (EPM), providing residents with competitively priced service.
+A full list is provided below, along with an indication of prices, but it must be noted that not all pests can be treated with a single visit from an EPM technician.

-To use the pest control service, please contact Customer Services on 01427 676676 with as much detail as possible, including your contact details and someone from Elite Pest Management LTD will call you to arrange an appointment.
+You can also ring Customer Services on 01427 676676 and someone from Elite Pest Management Ltd will call you to arrange an appointment.